IMG-LOGO

 Ghosts of Fulford Manor

-Great Fulford Manor is one of Devon\'s most historic (and haunted) houses.
-This Domesday Manor has been the home of the Fulford family since at least 1190 and has a reputation locally for paranormal activity.
-It has been investigated many times and the activity experienced here has often been intense, with doors slammed, ghostly figures seen and even Poltergeist activity.
+Fulford Manor is one of Devon's most historic and haunted houses.
+Paranormal activity experienced here has often been intense, with doors slammed, ghostly figures seen and even Poltergeist activity.

 There are many ghost stories associated with the Manor which have been passed down the family and the current owners have had their own experiences to add to these.